Francis Elmore Bolling

 - Born November 16, 1931 in Mobile, AL USA

-He spent 1955 in the Military, returning a couple of months into the 1956 season and hitting a career high .281 in 102 games.
-He then settled into the Motor City and won a Gold Glove for fielding in 1958
+Frank first came up with the Tigers in 1954 after hitting .318 for the Buffalo Bisons in the International League.
+He spent 1955 in the military, returning a couple of months into the 1956 season and hitting a career high .281 in 102 games.
+He settled into the Motor City and won the inaugural AL Gold Glove for second basemen in 1958.
+That year, he briefly formed a double play combo with his brother, shortstop Milt Bolling.
+Their uncle, Jack, hit .313 in 125 games as a first baseman with the Phillies and the Dodgers.

 - 2-time NL All-Star (1961 & 1962)